 - Your motto?

-It changes with time, depending on my situation.
-Currently, I think my favourite one is “Done is better than perfect“ to help me fight with procrastination and perfectionism.
+I also keep “Done is better than perfect“ close to my heart, to ease my fight with procrastination and perfectionism.

 You can find the list of all my favourite thoughts here (updated regularly).